RaphaelPrevost/hashmap-benchmark/README.md

 |  800000 |        150.866 |        146.844 |            142.885 |          131.995 |      151.731 |         190.211 |         221.973 |     207.796 |      217.195 |
 | 1000000 |        192.904 |        185.218 |            170.037 |          176.428 |      186.889 |         262.082 |         287.747 |     214.697 |      272.481 |

 I admit I didn't really optimise this, as it's not really a concern for my use case.
-I get trounced by the usual suspects rather quickly here.
+I get trounced by the usual suspects rather quickly here!

 ## Full report